CNphan/CPSC-597/README.md

 # CPSC-597
-This is my Graduate Project-mini LMS system
-Currently working on the documentation of this project.
+This is my Graduate Project-mini LMS system.
+I am currently working on the documentation of this project.